ClintWinter/operation-full-throttle/courses/imposter/video-notes/00-lambda-calculus/raw.md

 λy.y
 ```

-like wtf does that even mean?
+Like what does that even mean?
 There's no explanation on what that syntax means.
 I need to find a different source.

 Here's something that actually helps when thinking about these chained functions.
 When looking at something like `λx.λy.y` it can help to think about this as a *single* function taking two arguments instead (like reverse currying).
 So this takes an `x` and a `y` and just returns `y`.